DeathRay1977/cv/README.md

 Then something significant happened.
 The company I was working for (a big multi-national with thousands of employees Worldwide) was downsizing and offering an awesome severence package for those who wanted to take it.
 It seemed like the time was right to follow the dream.
 I said goodbye and turned my attention to what I really wanted to do.

+I am looking for a role that will allow me to build on my past experience and expand into new and exciting areas of Software engineering.

 Confucius once said *A man who loves his job never works a day in his life*

 ## Skills